The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 If you’d like to skip the token verification when the public endpoint methods are invoked, disable the proactive authentication.

-Note that you can’t access the injected JsonWebToken in the public methods if the token verification has not been done.
+Note that you can’t access the injected JsonWebToken through public methods if token verification has not been done.

 To parse and verify JsonWebToken with JWTParser, use smallrye-jwt instead of quarkus-smallrye-jwt directly for the following situations: